JuliaGtk/Gtk4.jl/README.md

 This package is intended to be a relatively thin wrapper of the GTK library based largely on GObject introspection, analogous to [PyGObject](https://pypi.org/project/PyGObject/).
 Using it beyond simple widgets requires some knowledge of the GTK API (the Gtk4.jl [documentation](https://juliagtk.github.io/Gtk4.jl/dev/) covers a small fraction of the API available through introspection).
 It is also very possible to crash or freeze Julia if you're not careful.

-Those seeking a more user friendly, well documented, curated GUI building experience based on GTK should consider using [Mousetrap](https://github.com/Clemapfel/mousetrap.jl).
 Other popular packages for creating desktop GUI interfaces include [QML.jl](https://github.com/JuliaGraphics/QML.jl), [Blink.jl](https://github.com/JuliaGizmos/Blink.jl), [Electron.jl](https://github.com/davidanthoff/Electron.jl), and [CImGui.jl](https://github.com/Gnimuc/CImGui.jl).

 ## Related packages